GopalSinghRajput/GopalSinghRajput/README.md

 ![GitHub Views](https://komarev.com/ghpvc/?username=GopalSinghRajput&color=FAC151)

-I'm currently studying 4th year CSE with specialization in AI/ML at VIT Chennai.
+Computer Science graduate student at SDSU (Fall 2025), Undergrad in CSE with specialization in AI/ML at VIT Chennai.
 I am a Machine Learning Engineer.
 I am a Detail oriented team player with strong organizational skills.
 Ability to handle multiple projects simultaneously with a high degree of accuracy.
 An organized and dependable candidate successful at managing multiple priorities with a positive attitude.
 I am willing to take on added responsibilities to meet team goals.
 To seek and maintain a full-time position that offers professional challenges utilizing interpersonal skills, excellent time management, and problem- solving skills.

 <h2 align="center">Technology Stack <img src="https://github.com/ritik307/ritik307/blob/main/images/laptop.gif" width="50"></h2>